25 March, 2011

 Contributors will enter information through an online Content Management System (CMS) facilitated by the Project Lead.
 Instructions for data entry are further elaborated in a Taxon Page Entry guide.
 Contributors should be willing to make a long-term commitment (5 years) to maintaining the content of their page and updating the data.
 To see who has already signed up, visit our Taxon Contributors list.

 Contributors may receive the written Guide to Taxon Page Entry upon request.
-We also hope to have an online guide available soon.
 For more information on becoming a contributor, contact us.

 Image Credit: Sunlin Hu and Chao Liu